• Home

 Can I use homemade whipped cream instead of Cool Whip?

-If you want to use real cream, stabilize it with a little cream cheese or instant pudding powder.
-Or just use Cool Whip — it’s what this recipe is designed for and it works.
+It technically is yes, but it won’t stay the same way.
+True whipped cream deflates after a couple hours in the fridge and can get a little weepy.
+If you want to use real cream, you can stabilize it with a bit of cream cheese or instant pudding mix.
+Or just go with Cool Whip— that’s what this recipe is intended for and it does the job!

 Why is my poke cake soggy?